dominikb1888/SWEN/README.md

 - Understand and apply important principles of systems design
 - Know and apply the Separation of Concerns principle
 - Know and apply the Don't Repeat Yourself Principle
-- <TODO: Add other principles>
--
+- Know and apply the KISS Principle
+- Know and apply the SOLID Principle
+- Know and apply the YAGNI Principle
--
+- Avoid premature optimization

 1. Exercise Review